Post-Bacc Transfer Equivalency Report (TER)

 Western's web-based academic planning and degree evaluation tool is called Degree Works.
 Degree Works will help you track degree progress, prepare for future courses, and plan your path to graduation.
 More information about Degree Works can be found on the Registrar's Office website.

-Registration for new post-baccalaureate students occurs on campus during Transitions.
-For students who do not attend Transitions, registration begins early September and continues until the day before classes begin.
+Registration for new post-baccalaureate students occurs on campus during Advising & Registration.
+For students who do not attend Advising & Registration, registration begins early September and continues until the day before classes begin.

 Winter & Spring students